 Other overseas Chinese associations include hometown associations, business associations, ethnic Chinese professional and scientific associations, cultural and heritage groups, friendship associations, and alumni associations.

-The Chinese Students and Scholars Associations (CSSAs) are an integral component of United Front, helping to monitor the thoughts and behaviours of the 178,000 Chinese students on campuses across Australia.
+The Chinese Students and Scholars Associations (CSSAs) are an integral component of United Front, helping to monitor the thoughts and behaviors of the 178,000 Chinese students on campuses across Australia.